Born: 1814; Died: 1894; Married: Hannah [Cooke]

 Henry Morris was born in 1814 in Bath, England.
 He was the son of Henry Morris and Mary (nee White).
-His story as a Ginninderran, is of a life turned around and opportunities firmly grasped.
+His story as a Ginninderran is of a life turned around and opportunities firmly grasped after a troubled start.

 In April 1832 Henry Morris and three accomplices were charged with ‘having burglariously broken open the dwelling house of Benjamin Tilley and stolen calf-skins and other articles, his property, at Trowbridge.’
 They were committed to Fisherton Gaol and they were found guilty three months later.
 Henry received a death penalty and a sentence of one-month flogging for a previous offence.
 The death penalty was commuted to ‘transportation for life.’
 He was dispatched to Australia on the convict ship Andromeda in November 1832 with 185 other convicts.

 His description in the transportation records state that he was an illiterate shoemaker with a tattoo on his arm and a scarred thumb:

 - Height - 4 foot, 11 1/2 inches

 - Imperfect marks – women on inside lower left arm.
 Scar back left thumb.
 Square blue mark lower right arm.

 The ‘Andromeda’ carrying Henry Morris, convict of eighteen years of age, arrived in Sydney on 11 March 1833.
 After ten years Henry earned his ‘ticket of leave’.
 At this time he was still just a young man, aged 27 years.

 One year later, Henry Morris married Hannah Cooke in 1843 at St Paul’s Church of England, Cobbity.
 The witnesses were her older brother, Thomas Cooke and Elizabeth Chilvers both of Cobbity.
 They married at the church where Hannah's mother had re-married - to George Simpson - less than three months before.